Skullper/AndroidStudioTemplate/README.md

 # AndroidStudioTemplate
 Android Studio template for easy implementing MVP pattern into your projects.

-1. Create project with BaseArch template.
+1. Create project with BaseArch template. // Please do not change names of base files.
+It will add you problems when you'll be creating activities and fragments.

 2. If you want to create new activity just go to File->New->MVP->NewActivity.